hk-Lei/apache-storm-1.0.1/docs-zh/Windowing.md

 }
 ```

+每次窗口启动，就会调用 `execute` 方法。TupleWindow 参数
 Every time the window activates, the `execute` method is invoked.
 The TupleWindow parameter gives access to the current tuples
 in the window, the tuples that expired and the new tuples that are added since last window was computed which will be useful
 for efficient windowing computations.

 Bolts that needs windowing support typically would extend `BaseWindowedBolt` which has the apis for specifying the
 window length and sliding intervals.

 E.g.

 ```java
 public class SlidingWindowBolt extends BaseWindowedBolt {
 	private OutputCollector collector;

     @Override
     public void prepare(Map stormConf, TopologyContext context, OutputCollector collector) {
     	this.collector = collector;
     }

     @Override
     public void execute(TupleWindow inputWindow) {
 	  for(Tuple tuple: inputWindow.get()) {